Skeet (Newfoundland)

 The noun skeet in Newfoundland and Labrador English is considered to be a pejorative epithet.
-Though it has never been formally defined in the Dictionary of Newfoundland English, it is used as a stereotype to describe someone who is ignorant, aggressive, and unruly, with a pattern of vernacular use of English, drug and alcohol use, and who is involved in petty crime, very similar to the word "chav" used in the UK.
+Though it has never been formally defined in the Dictionary of Newfoundland English, it is used as a stereotype to describe someone who is ignorant, aggressive, and unruly, with a pattern of vernacular use of English, drug and alcohol use, and who is involved in petty crime.
+"Skeet" is very similar to the word "chav" used in the UK.

 From this noun, the adjective "skeety" is derived.

 History

 The origin of this use of skeet is unknown.
 However, it is possible that it is a new use of an old word, coming out of the use of skeet as 'rascal'.
 There have been some who theorize that the use of the word skeet is linked to the townie versus bayman divide in Newfoundland and Labrador and how it speaks to class, education, and use of vernacular Newfoundland English.